zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 This is English as a Second Language Podcast episod e 1,270.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to ESLPod.com and take a look at our ESL Podcast  Store that has additional courses in business, daily, and cultural English.
-Y ou can also like us on Facebook.
+You can also like us on Facebook.
 Go to facebook.com/eslpod.

 This dialogue is between Miranda and Luca about eat ing things that are cold and sweet.
 Sounds good to me.
 Let’s get started.